 This is everything you need to know.

-Why has she said that she is deformed?
+Why did she say that she was ‘deformed’?

-Evangelista took to Instagram to say that she has been left “permanently deformed” after a fat freezing procedure went wrong, and resulted in a dramatic change in her appearance.
+Evangelista took to Instagram in September of 2021 to say that she was left “permanently deformed” after a fat freezing procedure went wrong, and resulted in a dramatic change in her appearance.

 “To my followers who have wondered why I have not been working while my peers’ careers have been thriving, the reason is that I was brutally disfigured by Zeltiq’s CoolSculpting procedure which did the opposite of what it promised.

 “It increased, not decreased, my fat cells and left me permanently deformed even after undergoing two painful, unsuccessful, corrective surgeries.

 “I have been left, as the media has described, “unrecognizable”.